Policy and Targets

 Measurement and Reporting Requirements

 All hydrocarbons produced from a well completion, including all gas flared, vented, and liquid hydrocarbons burned, must be reported on Form ONRR-4054, per Title 30 CFR § 1210.102.
-As with federal offshore, since September 15, 2010, leaseholders must specify flaring and venting volumes separately in OGOR Part B. They must use different disposition codes for flared oil-well gas, flared gas-well gas, vented oil-well gas, and vented gas-well gas.
+As with federal offshore, since September 15, 2010, leaseholders must specify flaring and venting volumes separately in the Oil and Gas Operations Report (OGOR) Part B. They must use different disposition codes for flared oil-well gas, flared gas-well gas, vented oil-well gas, and vented gas-well gas.

 According to NTL-4A, if the amounts of oil or gas involved have been measured, the measured volumes must be reported.
 Estimation criteria are provided.
 Metering is not required, but the BLM’s regional supervisors may require the installation of additional measuring equipment if the goals of NTL-4A are not met with existing equipment or estimation methods.
 Separately, operators must follow the guidance of Title 43 Subpart 3175 on gas measurement.
 This subpart has clauses on gas metering technology, hardware, and software requirements for metering, performance standards, and record-keeping requirements to ensure accurate royalty calculations.